M48 Chaparral

-The MIM-72A/M48 Chaparral is an American-made self-propelled surface-to-air missile system based on the AIM-9 Sidewinder air-to-air missile system.
-The launcher is based on the M113 family of vehicles.
-It entered service with the United States Army in 1969 and was phased out between 1990 and 1998.
+The M48 Chaparral is an American-made self-propelled surface-to-air missile based on the M113 family of vehicles.
+The MIM-72 missile is based on the AIM-9 Sidewinder air-to-air missile system.
+The M48 entered service with the United States Army in 1969 and was phased out as the M48A2 between 1990 and 1998.
 It was intended to be used along with the M163 VADS, the Vulcan ADS covering short-range short-time engagements, and the Chaparral for longer range use.

 Development

 Mauler

 Starting in 1959 the U.S. Army MICOM (Missile Command) began development of an ambitious anti-aircraft missile system under their "Forward Area Air Defense" (FAAD) program.
 Known as the MIM-46 Mauler, it was based on a modified M113 chassis carrying a large rotating A-frame rack on top with nine missiles and both long-range search and shorter-range tracking radars.
 Operation was to be almost entirely automatic, with the operators simply selecting targets from the search radar's display and then pressing "fire".
 The entire engagement would be handled by the fire control computer.

 In testing, Mauler proved to have numerous problems.
 Many of these were relatively minor, including problems with the rocket motors or fins on the airframe.
 Others, like problems with the fire control and guidance systems, appeared to be more difficult to solve.
 Army strategy from the mid-1950s PENTANA study was based on having embedded mobile anti-aircraft capability, and Mauler's delays put this entire program in question.
 More worrying, a new generation of Soviet attack aircraft was coming into service.
 For both of these reasons the Mauler program was scaled back in 1963 and alternatives were studied.